-Professor Zhiwu CHEN is the Director of the Asia Global Institute (AGI) and the Victor and William Fung Professor in Economics at the Faculty of Business and Economics, the University of Hong Kong (HKU).
-His research covers finance theory, sociology of finance, economic history, emerging markets, and China's economy and capital markets.
-Prior to joining the AGI as Director, he has been a professor of finance for 18 years at Yale University and a Special-Term Visiting Professor at the School of Economics at Peking University.
+Professor Zhiwu CHEN is Director of the Asia Global Institute (AGI) and Victor and William Fung Professor in Economics at the University of Hong Kong (HKU).
+Professor Chen is a former Professor of Finance at Yale University (1999-2017).
+His research covers finance theory, sociology of finance, economic history, emerging markets, as well as China's economy and capital markets.
+He was also a Special-Term Visiting Professor at Peking University (School of Economics) and Tsinghua University (School of Social Sciences).

 Professor Chen started his career by publishing research papers in top economics and finance journals on topics related to financial markets and theories of asset pricing.
 Around 2001, he began to expand research beyond mature markets by investigating market development and institution-building issues in the context of China's transition process and other emerging markets.
 He successfully led efforts to construct historical financial and social databases from China's historical archives and has written on economic/social history topics.
-In 2013, he started the annual Summer School for Quantitative History at Tsinghua University and continues to organize it at Peking University, with the goal of promoting quantitative historical research in China and beyond.
+In 2013, he started the annual Summer School for Quantitative History cum International Symposium on Quantitative History at Tsinghua University and continues to organize them at Peking University, with the goal of promoting quantitative historical research in China and beyond.

 Professor Chen received his PhD in financial economics from Yale University in 1990; MS in systems engineering from Changsha Institute of Technology in 1986; and BS in computer science from Central-South University in 1983.
-He was Assistant Professor of Finance at University of Wisconsin – Madison (1990-95); Associate Professor of Finance at Ohio State University (1995-99); and has been a Professor of Finance at Yale University since 1999 and the Victor and William Fung Professor in Economics at HKU since July 2016.
+He was Assistant Professor of Finance at University of Wisconsin – Madison (1990-95); Associate Professor of Finance at Ohio State University (1995-99); and Professor of Finance at Yale University.
+He has been the Victor and William Fung Professor in Economics at HKU since July 2016.